syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

 ## TextColor

-The [`TextColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~TextColor.html) property is used to customize the color of the text in SfButton.
+The [`TextColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~TextColor.html) property is used to customize the color of text in SfButton.

 {% tabs %}
 {% highlight xaml %}